dmidlo/histdata.com-tools/docs/data-quality/report-compatibility.md

 planning aids; they are not applied remediation mappings and do not mutate reports, catalogs, files, or repository state.

+Standalone repair-plan output uses `histdatacom.quality-repair-plan.v1`.
+It is derived from a saved `histdatacom.quality-report.v1` and does not alter or replace the source report.
+Consumers should use `plan_item_count`, `included_plan_item_count`,
+`omitted_plan_item_count`, `truncated`, and `payload_limits.items` together.
+Each item preserves the finding code, rule ID, severity, mapped hint and action kind, publish-safe target identity, proposed operation, preconditions, evidence requirements, bounded evidence, missing context, and confidence basis.
+Stable proposal states are `proposed`, `needs_context`, and `unsupported`; operation execution remains `manual_only` or `unsupported`.
+The top-level `mode`, `apply_supported`, `mutating_operations_performed`, and
+`safety` fields are normative: version 1 is advisory and performs no file, archive, permission, network, report, or catalog mutation.

 ## Update Workflow

 Do not update golden fixtures as a side effect of routine test runs.
 When a